-Health 2020 is intended to reach out to many different people within and outside of government, to provide inspiration and direction on how better to address the complex health challenges of the 21st century.
+3. Health 2020 is intended to reach out to many different people within and outside of government, to provide inspiration and direction on how better to address the complex health challenges of the 21st century.
 This new policy framework and strategy identifies two key strategic directions, with four policy priority action areas.
 It builds on the experiences gained from the previous Health for All policies to guide both Member States and the WHO Regional Office for Europe.
-It accompanies Health 2020: a European policy framework supporting action across government and society for health and well-being, which is part of this publication.
+It accompanies the document Health 2020 - a European policy framework supporting action across government and society for health and well-being.1